Port Elizabeth - Eastern Cape

 Five SA Opens: 2006 (Ernie Els), 1957 (Harold Henning), 1952 (Sid Brews), 1940 (Bobby Locke), 1934 (Sid Brews)

-Alan Jackson, 91, who still plays, has been a member at Humewood for 70 years and played in 1952 SA Open.
-He won 1954 SA Amateur at East London; represented SA in first Commonwealth tournament at St Andrews that same year.
-Terry Long, who died in 2019 aged 97, holds SA record for matching or bettering his age more than 800 times.
+Alan Jackson, who died in 2020 aged 92, was a member for 70 years and played in the 1952 SA Open.
+He won the 1954 SA Amateur at East London and represented SA in the first Commonwealth tournament at St Andrews that year.
+Terry Long, who died in 2019 aged 97, holds the SA record for matching or bettering his age more than 800 times.
 He won the club championship at 77.

 Lengthy and spacious range with grass teeing area, including short-game facility.